DuckNorris3/Campsite-Host-Info/README.md

 - npm run seed: seed's database (assumes your MySQL username is root and has no password)
 - npm start: start's local server for module

+Uses react-router for client side routing, to visit a certain page you have to indicate the site id in the URL localhost:3003/1

 ## Development